northwesternmutual/regent/README.md

 regent.rule({ skyColor: 'blue' }, skyIsValidColor) // true
 ```

-Custom predicate functions can take accept multiple keys.
+Custom predicate functions can accept multiple keys.
 To use this feature, define the `key` property of your rule as an array of the property names your predicate expects.
 The `input` param of your predicate will be an object with those properties.

 ```javascript
 const customPredicates = {